 Results obtained in this study indicate that the malachite green which was used for number of purposes affect the metabolism in fresh water bivalve Parresia corrugata by reducing biochemical contents due to stress condition.
 The malachite green dye showed toxicological effects on physiology of the bivalves at lethal concentration for short exposure.

-Declaration-
+Declaration

 This research paper is based on original work and written by author.
 NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

-References-
+References

 Cao, L. Wei, Q. Huang, L. Wang, S. Han, Chemosphere., 38, 565(1999)